rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring.md

 TODO

 ## So NOW we're done with monitoring
 Now we are.
 At least, done with making the thing that does the monitoring.
+I guess technically it's not really "monitoring" because there isn't anything that alerts me if stats go outside of configured ranges or anything.
+But it does what I need it to do, which is allow me to quickly see resource usage on my Raspberry Pi.
+Maybe I'll add email alerts someday.

-There's still some stuff to set up on the Pi make the dashboard server thing start automatically when the Pi boots up and stuff.
+Anyway, there's still some stuff to set up on the Pi make the dashboard server thing start automatically when the Pi boots up and stuff.
 But I'll save that for another post.